 For other breakfast options, you can get eggs and other standard breakfast foods, minus toast.

 If you are gluten-free and you’re yet to try an arepa, you’re in for a treat!
 While this is definitely not Dominican food, it’s Venezuelan food, and for whatI know, it seems like it’s well done at this place.
 Most arepas with their fillings (cheese, meat, beans, avocado) will not contain gluten.
 You can ask your server for some detail on how the items are made, if you speak Spanish.

 Vagamundo has trendy healthy food in general, but the big surprise is that on their waffle menu, they have gluten-free waffles!
 You can go to town here because the waffle menu lists lots of special toppings, from maple syrup to ricotta and passionfruit.

-Our tip: Try taking photos of your food in any of the natural light spots in Vagamundo’s patio garden areas.
+Try taking photos of your food in any of the natural light spots in Vagamundo’s patio garden areas.

 Doner+ is a German-style Turkish fast food place on the Cabarete main road.
 It is owned by an expat couple from Europe.
 While the traditional doner kebab food is served in a pita or wheat tortilla, ask for the ‘plate,’ which will have the chicken, cabbage, tomatoes and pickles laid out on a platter, with no gluten involved!